hemisemidemipresent/btd6-modding-tutorial/README.md

 on the melonloader window, click the install button (install the latest release)

 now launch the game to generate the "Mods" folder. if you get the MSVCP140.dll was not found error, or the game doesn't launch at all then install [visual c++](https://aka.ms/vs/16/release/vc_redist.x64.exe).
-If you get an internal failure then run the game as an administrator.
+If you get an error like "Access to the path '...' is denied" then run turn off your antivirus, reinstall melonloader and run the game as administrator.

 Now put **BloonsTD6 Mod Helper.dll** in the "Mods" folder (**important**)